ArturDorfman/interview-prepper/content/guide/vue.md

 ---

 ### State Management
 #### Tell about state management in Vue.js.
 What is the purpose of state manager?
-What problems it solves?
+What problems it solve?
 #### What does Pinia stand for?
 Pinia is a state management library for Vue.js.
 It helps manage the state of an application and facilitates the flow of data between components.